-Item 9.
-Voting Procedures. - The counting and validation of votes shall be supervised by a committee appointed by the Corporate Governance Committee headed by the Corporate Secretary.
-SMPC appointed SGV & Co. as independent body to count and validate the votes by poll cast by the shareholders during the Annual Stockholder Meeting.
+The method of counting of votes shall be in accordance with the general provisions of the Revised Corporation Code.
+The counting and validation of votes shall be supervised by a committee appointed by the Corporate Governance Committee and headed by the Corporate Secretary.
+SMPC appointed the independent accounting firm of SGV & Co. as independent body to count, validate and verify the votes during the annual stockholders' meeting.